jiakai-lian/JKLThreadSafeOperator/README.md

 Make a class thread-safe could be painful, as involving wrapping all your public methods into GCD operations.

-This operator is designated to perform thread-safe operations by simpliy wrapping read & write operations into corresponding blocks.
-So without changing original model classes, the application could achieve multi-threading high performance  without compromizing the stablity.
+This operator is designated to perform thread-safe operations by simply wrapping read & write operations into corresponding blocks.
+So without changing original model classes, the application could achieve multi-threading high performance  without compromising the stability.

 The main idea behind the scene is applying concurrent read and exclusive write model on a concurrent GCD queue.
 Additionally, this operator maintains a simple cache to manage queues for each type of class.